Could you be one of 40 NHS Sites across the UK to agree to participate in the FAMOUS study?

 What would you have to do?

 FAMOUS is a cluster randomised trial, meaning that sites (i.e. services) and not individual patients will be randomised.
-As such, each site will be randomised to either continuing your current standard care, or ‘standard care plus’ to all patients.
+As such, each site will be randomised to either continuing your current standard care, or ‘enhanced care ’ to all patients.
 For your adult hearing aid service to take part in the study, you would need to:

-1. Agree to be randomly assigned to either standard care or standard care plus.
+1. Agree to be randomly assigned to either standard care or enhanced care.

 2. Identify potential participants for 12 weeks.
 This doesn’t involve taking consent but you will asked to provide all patients seen over this period with a patient information sheet explaining the study.